seclab-ucr/Themis/README.md

        (A notice.log file will be generated in the current folder if the keyword is detected.)

-4. To enable detailed logging.
+4. To enable detailed logging (need to build zeek with debug enabled).

        ZEEK_DEBUG_LOG_STDERR=1 zeek -B dpd -r <pcap file> effectiveness/detect-bad-keywords.bro -R